Oklahoma State University College of Osteopathic Medicine

 - Supplemental application requirements:

 Minimum overall GPA of 3.0 and science GPA of 2.75.
 Minimum MCAT of 492.
-Letter of recommendation from premedical advisory committee, or letters of recommendation from three faculty members, at least two of whom teach science.
+Letter of recommendation from premedical advisory committee, or letters of recommendation from two faculty members.
 In addition, a letter of recommendation from a physician is required (osteopathic physician is preferred).

 - Fee waiver available: Yes